 “How am I alive?”
 I asked in a wavering voice.

-"Have I not told you before that these woods are enchanted?" he replied.
+“Did I not tell you that these woods are enchanted?”

 “Love gives a heart great vulnerability

 It fills it up with fake nobility

 It strings it up on a wire and then

 These words, they can’t describe my desire

 And keep it with me until time doth end